Brunette Bombshell Tarsha Whitmore Sizzles In Black Lace In Maldives Vacation Photo

 Tarsha Whitmore’s time away in the Maldives appears to be agreeing with her, as the bombshell’s latest Instagram update on Wednesday showed her looking incredible in a sexy set of lace lingerie.

 Tarsha looked chic and feminine in the black ensemble.
 The set included a push-up bralette that accentuated her cleavage.
 Gold clasps on the straps added a bit of glam to the outfit.
 A delicate lace detail along the bottom of the bra drew the eye to Tarsha’s slender waist.
 The bottoms were a classic string style with the sides pulled high on her hips.
-The tiny undies covered just enough of Tarsha to keep her modest.
-The skimpy panties put the beauty’s curvy hips and flat abdomen on display as she posed with one hip to the side.
+The tiny undies covered just enough of Tarsha to keep her modest, while they put the beauty’s curvy hips and flat abdomen on display as she posed with one hip to the side.
 Her toned thighs were also on display in the close-up shot.

 Tarsha stood outside in a doorway with one hand in her hair and another hand on the door frame.
 With white curtains behind her, Tarsha’s bronze skin seemed to glow.
 She wore her long hair in big curls tossed over one shoulder as she gave the camera a sultry look.